Last update: 11/27/2007

 Most demos were made in Single-player mode; All were recorded from Green-player

-All demos were made using a regular QWERTY PC keyboard as the sole input device
+All demos were made with a standard PC keyboard as the sole input device (using

 Many of these demos are intended to address very specific puzzles or problems,